dherault/react-block-text/.github/ISSUE_TEMPLATE/other.md

 ---
 name: Other
-about: Anything you want to share.
+about: Anything you want to share
 title: "[Other]"
 labels: ''
 assignees: dherault

 ---